plone/training/docs/content-editing/creating-managing-and-reordering-blocks.md

     _Manage block options in block_
     ````

-1. For the Image block, use the sidebar to browse for an image in the site.
+1. For the image block, use the sidebar to browse for an image in the site.

     ````{card}
     ```{image} _static/creating-managing-and-reordering-blocks-04.jpeg